Your cart is empty

 When purchasing Ethiopian green coffee, there are two main approaches to structuring the price in your contract:

-The price per pound or per kilogram is locked in at the time of contract signing, regardless of where the C-market moves afterward.
+The price per pound is locked in at the time of contract signing, regardless of where the market moves afterward.

 For most importers working with Ethiopian exporters, especially those buying one to three containers per season, fixed price contracts are the most common and practical option.
-Differential contracts require more market knowledge and a broker relationship to hedge effectively.
+Forward contracts are useful for securing supply from future harvests.
+For a complete breakdown of contract structures and payment mechanisms, see our Ethiopian Coffee Contracts & Payment Terms Guide.

 All Ethiopian coffee export contracts are denominated in US Dollars (USD).
 The two standard payment methods used in Ethiopian coffee trade are: